core-wg/attacks-on-coap/draft-ietf-core-attacks-on-coap.md

 required.
 Without encryption, home deployments typically leak privacy sensitive information.
 NIST requires encryption of all traffic inside enterprise networks following zero trust priciples {{NIST-ZT}}.
-The CoAP NoSec therefore not appropriate for enterprises or home deployments.
+The CoAP NoSec mode is therefore not appropriate for enterprises or home deployments.

 The assumption in this document is that a security protocols providing the four properties above is always used.
 We show that this is